-Our national team of Career Services professionals provides students with career advising and access to resources.
-Career resources don't end when you graduate.
-DeVry University provides its students and alumni with the resources and tools needed to tackle their career goals.
-You can connect with Career Services in a variety of ways including one-on-one appointments, webinars, and virtual career events.
+Our national team of Career Services professionals provides students and alumni with career support throughout their academic career and beyond.
+DeVry University provides students and alumni with the resources and tools needed to tackle their career goals, including one-on-one coaching appointments, career development webinars, and virtual career events.